drlalithapranathi/SmartClaims-LLM/README.md

-# SmartClaims-LLM
+# SmartClaims: A GraphRAG solution for radiology billing validation
-AI-powered SMART on FHIR app to detect billing discrepancies in radiology reports
+AI-powered SMART on FHIR app using GraphRAG to detect billing discrepancies in radiology reports